damko/xkb_kinesis_advantage_dvorak_layout/README.md

 ![Kinesis Advantage Dvorak US layout Italian variant](http://drive.google.com/uc?id=0B8TPut6hfwH0WUNxZkxnV3ptVFE)

-Even if everythin is this repository in meant for Kinesis Advantage, I'm sure that you can learn from here everything you need to build, remap and customize your own keyboard layout for Linux.
+Even if everything in this repository is meant for Kinesis Advantage, I'm sure that you can learn from here everything you need to build, remap and customize your own keyboard layout for Linux.

 ## Install